houjieth/SFFoodTruck/static/doc/design_doc.md

 Testing
 -------
-We have end to end test for testing our basica search features including happy and error cases.
+We have end to end test for testing our basic search features including happy and error cases.

 We use [Selenium Webdriver](http://www.seleniumhq.org) as our test driver.
 The test is written in python in `test/search_test.py` using python SDKs for Selenium.
 We simulate the user typing the url, typing search words and firing queries.
 We check the DOM to verify our website is giving sane output.